mablt/M1_PDP_Project/README.md

 * Firefox 72.0.1
 * Node 6.13.4

 ## Architecture

-Classes implemented are organizsed like this diagram :
+Classes implemented are organised like this diagram :

 ![UML](./UML.png)